jdevfullstack-tutorials/learn-C/006_functions/README.md

 In our case here, when `printFunctionTest()` function is called in main function, the computer is tasked to look for the declaration of this function.
-It was declared, so when the computer finds it, will execute everything in that function.
+It was declared then defined, so when the computer finds it, will execute everything in that function.